user-cube/devops-cheatsheet/docs/ci-cd/argocd/local-users.md

   policy.default: role:readonly
 ```

-**Note**: If you want to create a read-only user please only add the line:
+**Note**: If you want to create a read-only user, only add the line:

 ```yaml
 g, <USER>, role:<NEW_ROLE>
 ```

-You can learn more about permissions in [ArgoCD Official Documentation](https://argo-cd.readthedocs.io/en/stable/operator-manual/rbac/).
+You can learn more about permissions in the [ArgoCD Official Documentation](https://argo-cd.readthedocs.io/en/stable/operator-manual/rbac/).